ludeknovy/jtl-reporter-docs/docs/introduction/features.md

 ## Anonymous report sharing
 Do you need to share a report with someone without the application credentials?
 No problem, we got you covered - you can create a special link to share the performance report with anyone without the need of having an account.
 And no worries, you can always revoke the link.
 No more to sending HTML reports via emails ;)

+See how to set up a anonymous report sharing [here](/docs/guides/administration/anonymous_sharing).

 ## Request statistics customization
 Every column in the request statistics table in a report detail can be customized - by default it displays all the metrics - but you can set it up to only display desired metrics.

+See how to customize request statistics metrics [here](/docs/guides/administration/request_stats_configuration).